Skin prick allergy tests are a very useful way of quickly diagnosing allergies in children including:

-We are located in Dorking, Surrey, so we are ideally placed to provide skin prick allery tests to children living in Croydon, Leatherhead, Kingston-upon-Thames, Tonbridge, Maidstone, and all nearby areas.
+We are pleased to offer asthma treatment at our outpatient clinics in Dorking, Surrey and Wimbledon, London, making us ideally placed to provide expert treatment to children living in Croydon, Leatherhead, Kingston-upon-Thames, Tonbridge, Maidstone, North and South Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, and all nearby areas.

 Paediatric Diagnostic team has partnered with the Functional Gut Clinic to offer a Hydrogen breath test home kit.
 Please watch this video which explains more about how to carryout the test.

 Skin prick tests are generally very safe in children and are easy to carry out with results that can be read in 15 minutes.
 The tests aren’t painful and use lancet (a short needle) to barely scratch the surface of the skin.
 These tests are not usually carried out in children with known severe allergies (anaphylaxis) and will need to be delayed if a child has been given antihistamines in the last 48-72 hours as these can affect the results.
 Sometimes, particularly if a child has a skin condition, the nurse or doctor might suggest a blood test as an alternative to skin testing.

 Our expert paediatric nurses can carry out your child’s allergy test while keeping them reassured and helping to relieve any worries or anxiety they may have.
 Severe reactions to allergy tests are very rare but our nurses are trained to deal with emergencies and have access to appropriate medicines and equipment if needed.

 What to expect?